Edmondpoon/Public-Key-Cryptography/README.md

 Note that if the '-v' flag is specified for any of the three programs below, each program will print out verbose outputs that may help the user understand the program output.

-## Citations
-All functions present in the 3 programs were based off of the ideas given by Professor Long in the assignment documentation.
-Additionally, some function specifically were based off of the given pseudocode in the documentation.

 ## Building
-Note that the programs can be built at once using either of the commands below:
+The programs can be built at once using either of the commands below:
 ```
 $ make
 ```